trothr/blog/Richard/2020/20200224-glimmer-of-hope.md

 So we found out it wasn't just gallbladder.
 It was cancer.
 Someone forwarded to me some wise writings of several Christian leaders.
 One said, "Don't waste your cancer.", meaning: take advantage of this horrible thing to give glory to God, to learn, to reach people.
-Okay.
+Okay, fine, will do.

 Don't waste your grief